 The Soup of the Day was a split pea of sorts.
-I am a fan of split pea soup, so I welcomed it for my next course.
-I ate it with the bread that I spread a lot of butter on and sprinkled the seasoning mix on top.
+I am a fan of split pea soup, and I welcomed it for my next course.
+I ate it with the bread that I spread a lot of butter on, and sprinkled the seasoning mix on top.

 — Main Course —

-I decided to stay away from heavier meats while on this flight.
-I decided on the fish course which was a medallion of sword fish that was pretty good.
-It was accompanied with a side of seasoned potatoes and a mound of spinach and onion.
+I decided to stay away from heavier meats while on this flight, and chose the fish course which was a medallion of sword fish.
+It was fairly good, but a little on the dry side.
+It was accompanied with a side of seasoned potatoes, and a mound of spinach and onion.

 — Dessert Trolley —

 This is where I grew that second dessert stomach that I normally brag about.
 A dessert trolley came by with an assortment of cheeses, crudités, and sweet treats.
 I decided on a bit of everything.
 I first chose a little cheese to slow down the digestion, and then crudités to hopefully cleanse the pallet.
 It was the healthiest of the items on that heavenly trolley that sauntered its way down the aisle.

 For my sweet dessert choices- a piece of pistachio baklava, and a warmed brownie with vanilla sauce.
 My sweet tooth was pleased and so was my second dessert stomach.